PatrickCarollo/aws-microservice-cicd-iac/README.md

  and Lambda>Alias>Versions to check if the new version was deployed and promoted.

 ## Maintenance and Limitations 05/28/24:
 This infrastructure is obviously only intended to configure BASE infrastructure for a simple application.
-It is meant to be built ontop of, for example; auth for the api endpoints, bucket policies, and fine-tuning rate limits on the lambda function all could be considerations that are not (yet) included in this project.
+It is meant to be built ontop of, for example; auth for the api endpoints, rate limits, bucket policies, including environment vars could be considerations that are not included in this project.
 Other considerations and refactoring notes;
 1. S3 bucket and dynamodb database is currently being deployed in app stack.
     This Resource(s) might be elected for removal if creating for example if deploying a list or get feature-